 It’s a good accent of canvas cover of the mantelet if you change color compare to Sinai Grey.
 I think whether the feel of canvas material improved when I mix some pigments with paint because it becomes rougher.

 I painted periscopes in the turquoise green of Mr. Crystal color of CREOS.
-Ummmm…. it is slightly artificial, I should have painted deep clear green.
+Ummmm… it is slightly artificial, I should have painted deep clear green.
 I bought three colors of crystal colors, and there is not much use.
-All may be usable to periscopes if I mix them with dark color.
+All may be usable to periscopes if I mix them with dark colors.